AdamKyle/flare/resources/info/kingdoms/section-1.md

 We can see how much population this will be required, we also see the time that it will take.
 The more you recruit the longer it takes.

-In our case ...

 We also can see that these are defender-based units.
-They can be sent off to attack, more on that later, however they are best as defenders.
+They can be sent off to attack, more on that later.

 When we are ready to recruit, we can click Recruit Selected beside the slider.
 If the recruit button is disabled, that means our unit cost has some red in it, and that means we don’t have the resources to recruit the amount we want.